-a. ≤79.9 degrees F
+a. ≤79.9 degrees F as measured by WBGT

 - i.
 All sports - 1.
 Provide ample amounts of water.
 This means that water should always be available and athletes should be able to take in as much water as they desire. - 2.
 Optional water breaks every 30 minutes for 10 minutes in duration.
 Coordinate breaks with assigned contest officials. - 3.
 Ice-down towels for cooling. - 4.
 Watch/monitor athletes carefully for necessary action.